flynnduel/DREAM-TEAM---PROJECT-1/README.md

 <img width="566" alt="Screenshot 2024-10-13 at 4 04 15 PM" src="https://github.com/user-attachments/assets/c67b472e-7d06-49e2-9a04-b98221da219a">

 This query is valuable for management because it helps them monitor popular and in-demand records within the U.S. market.
 By identifying which artists and records are commanding higher prices, management can analyze market trends and consumer demand.
 The data can also inform decisions about where to focus marketing efforts or expand availability, either domestically or internationally, to capitalize on high-demand artists and maximize revenue potential.
 Understanding these trends at a detailed level enables more strategic planning and optimized inventory management.

 ### Simple 2

-shows all of the promotions that were over a week long and how long they lasted:
+This query shows all of the promotions that were over a week long and how long they lasted each lasted.

 <img width="809" alt="Screenshot 2024-10-13 at 18 53 00" src="https://github.com/user-attachments/assets/7f516809-e2e4-496e-85be-c0e5ca3cbaa0">

 ### Simple 3